cascadeth/OSU-IT-Tool-Mods/README.md

 cascadeth(at)gmail.com

 For OSU IT Contacts:
-Slack IM Handle - @schmidtm
+Slack IM Handle - @thel_vadam

 Please email me for questions, comments, suggestions, etc

 ***

-**LBL** provides a set of CSS customizations* for multiple sites that OSU IT services use
+This repo provides a set of user styles* for multiple sites that OSU IT services use, as well as a few user scripts.

-The original design for most of these sites is very white.
-These styles provide a darker, warmer environment to the sites.
+The original design for most of these sites is very white and required a decent amount of scrolling in some cases.
+These styles and scripts, developed by OSU IT employees, provide a better looking and more functional environment to the sites.

-For those not looking for the particular color schemes, but just the field manipulations for TeamDynamix, please see:

- **for-TeamDynamix -> section2 & section3**
+***

 *<sub>Currently these CSS files are only tested and applied with the Chrome extension known as Stylish.</sub>